design-first/system-runtime/README.md

 #### What is monoco ?

- * monoco is a JavaScript library to design, create and store Components,
+ * monoco is a **JavaScript library to design, create and store JavaScript components**,
- * monoco is an **isomorphic library**: your components will work on client or server,
+ * monoco is an **isomorphic** library: your components will work on both client or server side,
+ * monoco is can **created composed components** thanks to its modulary system,
  * monoco is made on **pure vanilla JavaScript**, there is no dependency on other libraries and
  * monoco is **light**: only 12ko gzip.